 The half day appeals to those with limited time or budget.
 We will shoot three full drives being a partridge/pheasant, grouse and the woodcock drive.
-If you are joining us for lunch we would ask you to arrive at 12.15-12.30.
-If not arrive at 2.00 sharp for the safety briefing and then we will be off to warm up the barrels
+If not arrive at 2.00 sharp for the safety briefing and then we will be off to warm up the barrels.

-The cost of the afternoon shoot starts from £2,000 equating to around £110 per head depending on the number of guns.
+The cost of the afternoon shoot starts from £2,400 plus VAT equating to around £130 plus VAT per head depending on the number of guns.
 The afternoon is set up for 16-20 guns.
 This does not include cartridges.

 Instructors: (Optional at £75 per half-day)